groboclown/petronia/docs/architecture.md

 }
 ```

-Extension modules must provide the function `start_extension` which takes a single argument, the `EventBus` instance.
+For Python-based extension modules loaded through the Python Launcher, it must provide the function `start_extension` which takes a single argument, the `EventBus` instance.
 This function must register event types and add listeners as appropriate for the module.
 If the module adds event listeners, it must also add an event listener for the `RequestDisposeEvent` event, to allow for the module to be removed.
 The `petronia3.ext_help.module_bootstrap` module can help with this.
 Events to dispose the extension will be sent to the module name of the extension.

 If an extension allows for configuration setup events, these are sent by the configuration setup extension to a default state ID of `(extension module name)/setup-configuration`.
 The configuration state value will be the raw JSON-like decoded values, without any object wrapper.
 The extension can listen for additional configurations, all must start with the extension module name + `/`